 First and foremost, I would like to thank God for his protection during the Battle of Biên Hòa, saving my life and also my comrades-in-arms, through the fierce combat and overwhelming odds.
 I truly believe it was a miracle that we survived.

 I am so grateful for my family and friends' prayers for Don and me while in Vietnam.
 Thank you for that, we needed every one of your prayers.

-I will never forget the officers and NCOs at Bunker Hill-10 that Tết night.
+I will never forget the OFFICERS and NCOs at Bunker Hill-10 that Tết night.
 They were without doubt outstanding leaders and guided us through a very horrific battle.
 Thank you for your leadership.
 And of course, the 145th Combat Aviation Battalion; we would not have survived without you.
 I actually felt your blades and bullets over me.
 It was awesome to feel that power and presence that night.
-Thank you for your bravery, courage, and your protection during the battle that fateful night.
-I will never forget Captain Reginald Macy.
-It was an honor to serve under an officer of his caliber.
-I was only a few yards away when he was killed in battle.
+Thank you for your bravery, courage, and your protection during the battle that fateful night was only a few yards away when he was killed in battle.
 I honor his bravery and sacrifice.
-Captain Maisey you never be forgotten.
-And Augmentee Airman Muse for his bravery and sacrifice.
+Captain Maisey you will never be forgotten.
+And Augmentee Airman Muse, for your bravery and sacrifice.
 I honor you and thank you for your service.
 You will never be forgotten.
 I salute you.